pmallol/image-gallery/README.md

 ## AE Task
-This is image gallery made with next and React.js.
+An image gallery using next and React.js.

 ## Project setup
 ```